-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- 1 tablespoon lemon juice (optional)
+- 1 tablespoon lemon juice, optional

-- 1/4 cup whole milk
+- 3 tablespoons whole milk

 - Using a knife, box grater or food processor, shred the cabbage and carrots, and chop the yellow onion.
 Sprinkle the shredded cabbage with kosher salt and let it drain in a colander for one hour.
 Rinse, dry, and use.
 This should prevent it from being too watery.

 - Put the onion in a small bowl and stir in two tablespoons of white vinegar.
 Let stand for 10 minutes to deflame the onion, giving it less bite.
 Drain off the vinegar before adding to the slaw.

 - Measure out 5 cups of shredded cabbage and save any extra cabbage for soup, casseroles, or more slaw.
 In a large bowl, mix together the shredded cabbage and carrot.